Recovery with Foam Rolling Your Quads

 • Chronic pain above or below the kneecap

-• Chronic lower back pain or frequent lower back muscle spasm
+• Chronic lower back pain or frequent lower back muscle spasms

-• Chronic pain or frequent muscle spasm in front of the hip
+• Chronic pain or frequent muscle spasms in front of the hip

 How to use a foam roller to mobilize the quads: